 Loveliest of all are the stitches we are still sowing day by day, moment by moment, hand in hand, together.

-I will end this series of posts on love and marriage with the last love poem I wrote my husband, a few years after our marriage had almost ended.
+I will end this series of posts on love and marriage with the last love poem I wrote my husband, two years after our marriage had almost ended.
+And two years before we began our grand adventure of sailing around the world with our kids for 6 1/2 years.
+But we’d already done some warm-up cruises on bare-boat charters in the Caribbean by then, which this poem mentions.

 It is a simple, playful poem, meant to please a man who is not a lover of poetry, but loves the woman who writes it.